WeAllJS/weallcontribute/CONTRIBUTING.md

 If you have a question about this project, how to use it, or just need clarification about something:

+* First, search the issues to see if someone else already had the same problem as you.
-* Open an Issue at https://github.com/wealljs/weallcontribute/issues
+* If not, open an issue at https://github.com/wealljs/weallcontribute/issues.
 * Provide as much context as you can about what you're running into.
 * Provide project and platform versions (nodejs, npm, etc), depending on what seems relevant.
 If not, please be ready to provide that information if maintainers ask for it.